 You can always try to stick with the more popular names in the industry who make a really good impact.
 Brands such as Dynamite baits, Ccmoore, Carptech, Advanta, Sonubaits and others are very popular with carp enthusiasts and this is because they work so well on numbers of fish.

-How To Use Boilies To Catch Carp Easily
+How To Use Boilies To Catch Common Carp Very Easily

 Now that we know what boilies are, now it is best to suggest how you are supposed to use them.
 Using them has a host of criteria to consider first.
 The most popular method of attaching one to your hook is going to be to use a hair rig.
 A hair rig is a very popular carp fishing rig where the bait rest on a piece of line beside the hook called the hair.